Python-PyQt/PyQt6-Docs/descriptions/QtOpenGL/QOpenGLDebugMessage-swap-f.rst

     :status: todo
     :pysig: a1b7b468f4f8c9d0aaf59d2a5677f459
     :realsig: (QOpenGLDebugMessage&)
-    :digest: 3ec034d8d45072e9a2419e39171751e1
+    :digest: 3f8cb215f4215d2756c487a55c8564f8

-Swaps the message *debugMessage* with this message.
+Swaps this message] with *other*.
 This operation is very fast and never fails.